-How To Use Shampoo Bars + FAQ
+How to Use Shampoo Bars + FAQ

-Updated: Jan 8
+Updated: Jan 23

 Solid shampoo bars are gaining popularity lately for a couple of reasons: the desire for alternatives to products packaged in plastic and people looking to reduce toxic chemicals in their personal care products.